True Spring Celebrities: Common Traits, Makeup, And More

 Phthalates

-Phthalates are widespread chemicals in fast fashion, used to make plastics more flexible and add durability to clothing.
-These chemicals are particularly common in waterproof items, synthetic fabrics, and clothing with plastic prints or decorations.
+Phthalates are chemicals used in fast fashion to increase the flexibility and durability of plastics.
+They are commonly found in waterproof garments, synthetic fabrics, and clothing with plastic-based prints or decorations.

-Key concerns around the presence of phthalates in clothes include:
+Key concerns associated with phthalates in apparel include:

-• Higher risks for children and pregnant women
+- Higher exposure risk for children and pregnant women

-• Common presence in waterproof and printed clothing
+- Common use in waterproof and printed clothing

-• Links to hormone disruption and developmental issues
+- Potential links to hormone and developmental disruption

 PFAS